Home Entrepreneurship The Dark Side of Entrepreneurship

 Yes!
 You read that right – word to word.

-Failures are more common in entrepreneurship than successes; for someone from the corporate world, that will be a big setback.
+Failures are more common in entrepreneurship than successes; that will be a significant setback for someone from the corporate world.

-You will be required to move fast and not let the failures stop you because, as you slow down – the competition will outpace you.
+You will be required to move fast and not let failures stop you because, as you slow down, the competition will outpace you.

 • 12 to 16 Hours Word Day Is A Norm: